Top of the page

 In a GWAS, allele frequency is compared for each SNP between cases and controls.
 Promising signals-in which allele frequencies deviate significantly in case compared to control populations-are validated in replication cohorts.
 In order to have adequate statistical power to identify variants associated with a phenotype, large numbers of cases and controls, typically thousands of each, are studied.
 Because 1 million SNPs are typically evaluated in a GWAS, false-positive findings are expected to occur frequently when standard statistical thresholds are used.
 Therefore, stringent statistical rules are used to declare a positive finding, usually using a threshold of P < 1 × 10-7.[186,187,188]

-To date, over 100 variants associated with prostate cancer have been identified by well-powered GWAS and validated in independent cohorts (see the National Human Genome Research Institute GWAS catalog and ).
+To date, over 100 variants associated with prostate cancer have been identified by well-powered GWAS and validated in independent cohorts (refer to the National Human Genome Research Institute GWAS catalog and ).
 These studies have revealed convincing associations between specific inherited variants and prostate cancer risk.
 In addition, men with early-onset prostate cancer have a higher cumulative number of risk alleles compared with older prostate cancer cases and compared with public controls.
 However, the findings should be qualified with a few important considerations:

 The implications of these points are discussed in greater detail below.
 Additional detail can be found elsewhere.